 Students' Health Service

-- Prescriptions will now sent electronically to a nominated pharmacy for you to collect, not collected from Student Health.
+- All prescriptions are now sent electronically to a pharmacy of your choice for you to collect, not collected from Student Health.

-For the most recent advice from the university on coronavirus please click on this link.
+- Read the most recent advice from the university on coronavirus.

 Join our practice

 Make an appointment with us

 Find out how to book an appointment.
 You need to be registered as a patient to book.

 Contact and opening information

 How to contact us and when we are open.